 Still looking for more?
 Here are some general tips specifically for Medicare Part D prescription drug plan selection.

-You can enroll into a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Enrollment Period (or AEP) or open enrollment period starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
+You can enroll in a stand-alone Medicare Part D Prescription Drug plan or a Medicare Advantage plan during the Annual Open Enrollment Period (or AEP) starting October 15th and continuing for seven weeks through December 7th with your newly selected Medicare plan starting on January 1st of the following year.
 Please note that if you are just turning 65 or are newly eligible for Medicare, you will be granted a seven (7) month enrollment period when you can join a Medicare Part D or Medicare Advantage plan.
 The seven month period begins three months before your Medicare eligibility (or birthday) month, includes your eligibility month, and continues for three months after your Medicare eligibility month.
 However, your Medicare plan can begin no sooner than the first day of your Medicare eligibility month.
-Enrolling in a Medicare Part D or Medicare Advantage plan is easy and takes little time. : : Click here if you already know which Medicare Part D plan you want : : Click here to search for a Medicare Part D plan : : Click here to search for a Medicare Advantage plan

 Our Q1Medicare.com RxSavings Center provides you with many different ways to search through retail drug discount programs.
 There is no cost to use the RxSavings-Center and you can search alphabetical by drug name or search by using the retailer's drug category or you can search by using the RxSavings-Finder - a combination of drug categories and discount drug programs.
 You will find that the discount drug information is also cross referenced with several lists of popular medications, including a list of the top 100 Medicare drugs.
 Links for each medication provide you with more information on drug strengths, form and available quantities - as well as discount drug program pricing, program availability, and program stipulations.
 You can also search by:

-Looking for a simpler way to determine which 2015 Medicare Part D prescription drug plans cover a particular medication?
+Looking for a simpler way to determine which 2016 Medicare Part D prescription drug plans cover a particular medication?
 Try our prescription drug search tool : PDP-DrugFinder.
-PDP-DrugFinder is designed for fast, single medication searches and provides plan details and cost-sharing information for your covered medication.
+PDP-DrugFinder is designed for fast, single medication searches and provides plan details, cost-sharing, and average retail drug price, and drug usage management information for your covered medication.

 Looking for the latest information on Medicare Part D prescription drug plans?
 Then join the thousands of people who receive our Medicare Part D Newsletter.
 Our free Newsletter is published on a regular basis and provides details on various areas of your prescription drug plan.
 The Newsletter presents new Medicare developments, frequently asked questions, and sometimes digs into more complex areas of Part D coverage.
 We also welcome reader input and suggestions for new topics.
 Complete the form below to sign up for the Newsletter.
 Please note, that we never share your personal information with other parties.